 The Gopher Tortoise

-These underground tunnels are essential to the survival of the gopher tortoise, providing ideal winter hibernation quarters, retreats from the summer heat and shelter from fire.
-Hundreds of other species, including snakes and frogs, also depend on the burrows for shelter and predator protection.
+These underground tunnels are essential to survival, providing winter hibernation quarters, retreats from summer heat and shelter from periodic fire disturbances required by this ecosystem.
+Hundreds of other species, including snakes and frogs, also depend on the burrows for shelter and protection from predators.

 Since gopher tortoise populations have drastically declined, the species has been designated as federally threatened in the western portion of its range and is protected under a candidate conservation agreement in the eastern portion of its range.
 The primary threat to the gopher tortoise, and other species that depend on the health of the longleaf pine ecosystem, is the loss of habitat.
 The longleaf pine forest that once covered approximately 90 million acres of the southeastern U.S. has been drastically reduced and fragmented as a result of development, urban sprawl and suppression of periodic fire required for the forest to thrive.